21 Blockchain Interview Questions and Answers for 2023

 The Bitcoin blockchain network has a “genesis” block, which is the first block on this network.
 A Bitcoin block is a data structure.
-It contains transactional data, i.e., the details of transactions included in that block.
+It contains transactional data, i.e., the details of transaction costs included in that block.

 The Bitcoin network has “miners”, who handle the transaction validation process.
 Users submit new transactions.
 These transactions initially go into a pool called the “mempool”.

-This process is competitive since miners get rewarded with fractions of a Bitcoin when they create a new block.
+This process is competitive since miners get rewarded with fractions of a Bitcoin when they create a new block and add it to the blockchain structure.
 Miners often use computers with GPU.
 This offers more computing power, and it increases the chances of success.

 This process is called “Bitcoin mining”.
 It’s computing-intensive, therefore, Bitcoin miners run high energy bills.
 Once a miner solves the puzzle, he/she broadcasts it to the entire network.
 All miners can see the solution.
 This consensus algorithm is called the “Proof of Work” (POW).

 This decentralized process prevents hackers from manipulating the Bitcoin blocks.
 Manipulating the Bitcoin network is practically impossible since hackers need to control the majority of this large network.
-This makes Bitcoin highly secure.
+This makes Bitcoin data secure.

 Question 3: How does the “Proof of Work” (POW) consensus algorithm prevent “double-spending”?

 Answer: Let’s use the example of the Bitcoin blockchain network to explain this, however, the concept is the same for other blockchains using the POW algorithm.
 Cryptocurrencies are ‘mathematical digital money’ and not something that is physically exchangeable.
 They exist as records on computers, and someone can change them.